barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 We can see that the state updates can be categorized in two main types:

-1. State updates triggered by actions performed by the current client.
+1. State updates triggered by actions performed by the current user.
-2. State updates triggered by actions from other clients.
+2. State updates triggered by actions from other users.

+This follows the separation in the previous section around the notifications and user types.

 We can also notice that the above image illustrates a perfect scenario where each action is executed when it hits the server and each state update is